ECSTeam/cloudfoundry-top-plugin/README.md

 NOTE: This installation method requires that your client computer has access to the internet.
 If internet access is not available from client computer use the manual method.

+Verify you have a repo named `CF-Community` registered in your cf client.

 ```
 cf list-plugin-repos
 ```
-Verify the output of the above command shows a repo named `CF-Community`.
-If it does not add the repo via:
+If the above command does not show `CF-Community` you can add the repo via:

 ```
 cf add-plugin-repo CF-Community http://plugins.cloudfoundry.org/
 ```
 Now that we have the cloud foundry community repo registered, install `top`:

 ```
 cf install-plugin -r CF-Community "top"
 ```